DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Modify platform-specific settings

-1. In the `Platform/Android/AndroidManifest.xml` file, add the code below to set up the file provider, which is required for the application to store downloaded reports:
+1. In the `Platform/Android/AndroidManifest.xml` file, add the following code to set up the file provider (needed by the application to store downloaded reports):

    _Platform/Android/AndroidManifest.xml_:
    ```xml